SAP-archive/sap-iot-ttn-integration/README.md

 ## Prerequisites

 1. A (free) account at [https://thethingsnetwork.com/](https://thethingsnetwork.com/)
-2. An SAP cloud platform global account with entitlements for Application Runtime, Leonardo IoT and Cloud Platform Internet of Things
+2. An SAP Cloud Platform global account with entitlements for Application Runtime, Leonardo IoT and Cloud Platform Internet of Things
-3. An SAP S/4 on premise or cloud system or an earlier version of SAP ERP with sales order processing configured and running
+3. An SAP S/4HANA Cloud system as of release 2002 (planned for Februrary 2020) with sales order processing configured and running

 ## Download, Installation and Configuration